Roger Mais: Biography

-After writing a denunciation of Churchill's declaration that the end of the Second World War would not mean the end of the British Empire, the Jamaican novelist was tried for sedition and imprisoned for six months.
+Accused of sedition for writing this denunciation of Churchill's declaration that the end of the Second World War would not mean the end of the British Empire, the Jamaican novelist was tried, convicted and imprisoned for six months.
 This period was instrumental in his development of his first novel, The Hills Were Joyful Together (1953), a work about working-class life in 1940s Kingston.
 "Why I Love and Leave Jamaica", an article written in 1950, also stirred emotions in readers.
 It characterized the bourgeoisie and the "philistines" as shallow and criticized their influential role on art and culture.

-In addition, Mais wrote more than thirty stage and radio plays.
-The plays Masks and Paper Hats and Hurricane were performed in 1943, Atlanta in Calydon in 1950; The Potter's Field was published in Public Opinion (1950), and The First Sacrifice in Focus (1956).
+Mais wrote more than thirty stage and radio plays.
+The plays Masks and Paper Hats and Hurricane were performed in 1943, Atlanta in Calydon in 1950; The Potter's Field was published in Public Opinion (1950) and The First Sacrifice in Focus (1956).

 Mais left Jamaica for England in 1952.
 He lived in London, then in Paris, and for a time in the south of France.
-He took an alias, Kingsley Croft, and showcased an art exhibition in Paris.
+He took an alias, Kingsley Croft, and exhibited an art exhibition in Paris.
 His artwork also appeared on the covers of his novels.
 In 1953, his novel The Hills Were Joyful Together was published by Jonathan Cape in London.
 Soon afterwards, Brother Man (1954) was published, a sympathetic exploration of the emergent Rastafarian movement.
 The next year Black Lightning was published.
 While Mais' first two novels had urban settings, Black Lightning (1955) featured an artist living in the countryside.
 In 1955 Mais was forced to return to Jamaica after falling ill with cancer; he died that same year in Kingston at the age of 50.
 In 1968 he was posthumously awarded the Musgrave Gold Medal by the Institute of Jamaica.

 His short stories were collected in a volume entitled Listen, The Wind, thirty-two years after his death.
-Mais' novels have been republished posthumously several times, an indication of his continuing importance to Caribbean literary history.
+Mais' novels have been republished posthumously several times, an indication of his importance to Caribbean literary history.
 He also had an influence on younger writers of the pre-independence period, notably John Hearne.
 Many of Mais' manuscripts have been deposited in the library of the University of the West Indies, Jamaica and there is an online collection.
-The University of the West Indies, Trinidad also hold a Roger Mais Collection.
+The University of the West Indies, Trinidad also holds a Roger Mais Collection.